 It felt scary, as I had never experienced period pain before.
 The next month, the pain became worse, and then worse again the month after.
 I began to nervously google and the only word that popped up was “endometriosis”.
 It scared the living hell out of me, as I had just completed reading about Marilyn Monroe’s fight with the disease.
 It felt spooky too, as the condition that I so much dreaded about, had to come to me just moments after learning about it!

 I nervously ignored the period pain, the internet, and went on with my life.
 The period pain increased in intensity and froze my pelvis within months.
 A few weeks later, I experienced a stabbing pain on my left ovary, like it was tugging some mass along.
-The frozen pelvic pain and the subsequent ovarian pain, forced a visit the gynaecologist.
+The frozen pelvic pain and the subsequent ovarian pain forced a visit the gynecologist.

-The ovarian cyst grew within weeks, and I was scheduled for a second laproscopy, just nine months since my last!
-I googled frantically over the internet and stumbled upon various research journals, containing scary, pessimistic jargon which were all far from optimistic.
-What gave me slim hope was the mirena coil and other progesterone pills being researched upon, to exclusively treat endometriosis.
-Also, model Padmalakshmi’s efforts in raising awareness towards the condition, helped me find some hope in the tissue “excision” method, which is what my second laproscopy surgeon also incidentally specialised in.
+The ovarian cyst grew within weeks, and I was scheduled for a second laparoscopy, just nine months since my last!
+I googled frantically over the internet and stumbled upon various research journals, containing scary, pessimistic jargon which was all far from optimistic.
+What gave me slim hope was the Mirena coil and other progesterone pills being researched upon, to exclusively treat endometriosis.
+Also, model Padmalakshmi’s efforts in raising awareness towards the condition, helped me find some hope in the tissue “excision” method, which is what my second laparoscopy surgeon also incidentally specialized in.

-Soon after my second laproscopy, I was put on Zoladex (GnRH agonists) for a couple of months, and prescribed birth control pills for a year straight.
+Soon after my second laparoscopy, I was put on Zoladex (GnRH agonists) for a couple of months, and prescribed birth control pills for a year straight.
 Alongside, I happened to chance upon the wonders of nattokinase, which I gladly took, as I had nothing to lose.
 I sure felt a little better than my last surgery, as the Nattokinase did seem to scavenge the scar tissue.
-I did not however fix my poor diet.
+I did not, however, fix my poor diet.
 The endometriosis and ovarian cysts returned one and half years later, now with a couple more fibroids and more mess like blocked tubes and hydrosalpinx.
-The pain was excruciating, hopeless, and I was bloated, but in the helplessness I felt a glimmer of hope as I reached out for the internet.
+The pain was excruciating, hopeless, and I was bloated, but in the helplessness, I felt a glimmer of hope as I reached out for the internet.

 I googled, tearfully and in intense physical discomfort with a heating pad on my abdomen, for “cure endometriosis”, and up comes Melissa’s blog!
 I loved the sunny look of her page, the optimism in her introductory post, and the empowering message in her articles.
 I just felt better straight away; was an eerie moment.
-I wrote about my endometrioma and the coming laproscopy in one of the comment sections of her articles.
+I wrote about my endometrioma and the coming laparoscopy in one of the comment sections of her articles.
 Melissa replied within minutes!
-I cannot explain how indebted I am to Melissa, and her empathy and commitment towards guiding fellow women with endometriosis, she recommends women to the review here at boostyourbodyhq.com to get informed about their health.
+I cannot explain how indebted I am to Melissa, and her empathy and commitment towards guiding fellow women with endometriosis.
 There were comments from other endo sufferers on her article, each case almost as desperate as mine, and they were each answered with such logic, reason and hope.

 I ordered Traditional Chinese Medicine and other herbs to begin healing the endometriosis.
 I felt better within months.
 Monthly ultrasound scans showed no trace of any endometriomas.
 For the first time, I felt like I was living again, perhaps better than ever before!